phdenzel/xmobar_wttr/README.md

 # Install

+    pip install xmobar-wttr

-For now, this program runs only from source.
-To install, clone the repository, and create a virtual environment with
+For installing from source, clone the repository, and run

+    cd xmobar_wttr
+    python setup.py install

+or create a virtual environment with

     pipenv install
     pipenv install -e .